aka Cardiovascular Curveball 005

 - The balloon tip is positioned just distal to the origin of the left subclavian artery, and the entire balloon should lie above the renal arteries.

-Here is a more detailed description of the steps involved in IABP insertion as described by Charles Gommersall:
+A more detailed description of IABP insertion as described by Charles Gommersall:

 - heparinise patient prior to insertion of catheter providing there are no contraindications such as recent surgery.